-I’ve recently found out pretty much all our frontend developers think working for Toggl is even better than what they expected when they applied for the job.
+I’ve recently found out pretty much all our frontend developers think working for Toggl Track is even better than what they expected when they applied for the job.
 Huh.

 Of course, as one of the earliest members of the frontend team, I’m glad to know we’ve been consistently exceeding expectations.
 But this information made me realize we’re most likely failing to give a clear picture of what our jobs truly entail.